Glitch Techs

-Glitch Techs is an American animated streaming television series created by Eric Robles and Dan Milano for Nickelodeon and Netflix.
+Glitch Techs is an American animated television series created by Eric Robles and Dan Milano and produced by Nickelodeon Animation Studio for Netflix.
 The series premiered on Netflix on February 21, 2020, with a second season premiering on August 17 of the same year.
+The series was halted by Nickelodeon and Netflix after season two, leaving ten additional episodes unfinished after a production hiatus according to co-series creator Eric Robles.

 Premise

-Glitch Techs centers on teens Hector "(High) Five" Nieves and Miko "Me-K.O."
-Kubota in the city of Bailley, where a group of people is secretly dealing with glitches that cause video game characters to manifest as energy beings into the real world that operate based on the coding of their affected games and thus create havoc.
+Glitch Techs centers on teens Hector "(High) Five" Nieves and Miko "Me_K.O."
+Kubota in the city of Bailley, where a group of people is secretly dealing with glitches that cause video game characters to manifest as energy beings into the real world.
+These beings operate based on the coding of their affected games and thus create havoc.

 To stop such Glitches, these Glitch Techs, working at a local game store as a front, must use their gamer logic with their equipment to counter and win.
 After capturing and/or destroying the Glitches, they must also fix any damage and erase any memories in order to prevent further panic.
 Now, after unexpectedly becoming the newest Glitch Techs, High Five and Miko will have to use their skills as gamers to help out.